srl-labs/learn-srlinux/docs/tutorials/programmability/event-handler/oper-group/oper-group-cfg.md

 To define which links should follow the state of the uplinks we provide the `down-links` option.
 This option is defined as a list of values to accommodate for potential support of many access links, but since our lab only has single access lint, the list.

 !!!note
     Values defined in options are free-formed strings and may or may not follow any particular syntax.
-For `down-links` option we choose to use a CLI-compatible value of an interface since this will make it easier to create an action in the script body.
+For `down-links` option, we choose to use a CLI-compatible value of an interface since this will make it easier to create an action in the script body.
 But we could use any other form of the interface name.

 The second option - `required-up-uplinks` - conveys the number of uplinks we want to have in operation before we put access links down.
 When a leaf has more than 1 uplink, we may want to tolerate it losing a single uplink.
 In this tutorial, we pass a value of `1` which means that at a minimum we want to have at least one uplink to be up.
 In the script body, we will implement the logic of calculating the number of uplinks in an operational state, and the option is needed to provide the required boundary.

-We will also add a third option that will indicate to our script that it should print value of certain script variables as explained later in the [debug](script.md#debugging) section.
+We will also add a third option that will indicate to our script that it should print the value of certain script variables as explained later in the [debug](script.md#debugging) section.
 This option will help us explain script operations when we reach [Oper group in action chapter](opergroup-operation.md).

 ## Script
 Event-Handler is a programmable framework that doesn't enforce any particular logic when it comes to handling events occurring in a system.
 Instead, users are free to create their [scripts](../../../../kb/event-handler.md#script) and thus program the handling of events.